Brett K. Anderson

-Brett Anderson leads Ecumen’s integrated clinical, innovation and operations areas, driving holistic leading-edge solutions for health and societal challenges in our communities.
+Brett K. Anderson is SVP and Chief Ecosystem and Operations Officer at Ecumen and leads Ecumen’s integrated clinical, innovation and operations areas, driving holistic leading-edge solutions for health and societal challenges in our communities.
 Brett joined Ecumen in 2014 as a Clinical Director and was most recently VP of Health and Clinical Services.

 Before joining Ecumen, Brett owned and operated CareLogix Nursing Solutions.
 He also served as an Adjunct Instructor at Minnesota State University in Mankato and as an Instructor at Saint Paul College.
 Brett was appointed by Governor Mark Dayton to serve on the Board of Trustees for the Minnesota State College & Universities System from 2011-2013.

 Brett has a Master of Science in Nursing Leadership and Management from Metropolitan State University and a Bachelor of Science in Nursing from Minnesota State University in Mankato.
 He is a Registered Nurse, a Certified Public Health Nurse and board-certified Nurse Executive.